Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 ### Create the ChatThreadClient

 Now that we've created a Chat thread we'll obtain a `ChatThreadClient` to perform operations within the thread.
-Replace the comment `<CREATE A CHAT THREAD CLIENT>` with the following code:

 ```
 ChatThreadClient threadClient =